robodan/tagboy/Readme.txt

 possibility:  have an --eval set skip=1 if it should skip that file.

-The test data is much larger than it needs to be.
+The test data is severely trimmed for size.
 Our priority is tags, thumbnails, and (lastly) the image.

 Examples: